 The position is for 4 years of full-time study and will be placed at the Department of Biochemistry and Biophysics, Stockholm University.
-Applications should be emailed to haidi@dbb.su.se marked "Ref.
-No. DBB 33-12" by September 3, 2012.
+Applications should be emailed to haidi@dbb.su.se, marked "Ref.
+No. DBB 47-12" in the subject field, by November 20, 2012.
+All documents should be combined into one pdf-file.
 For further information about the research project, contact Erik.Sonnhammer@sbc.su.se